VexedUXR/bmake/README.md

 - By default, bmake only searches for `sys.mk` in `./mk` (if neither `MAKESYSPATH` or `-m` are used)

 ## Status
-The binary itself is functional and can be used as expected, there is still alot of work to be done for the mk files however.
+The binary itself is functional and can be used as expected.
-`sys.mk` basically does nothing and the rest of the mk collection is yet to be ported.
+Some of the mk files have been ported, though some functionality is missing, most notabaly: there is no `install` target and no support for manpages.

 Up to date with bmake `20240108`